WAEC GCE 2023 Civic Education Essay & Obj Answers

 (v) Injustice in Legal Systems: Biased legal systems, corruption, and lack of access to justice can undermine individuals’ and groups’ rights.
 Unequal application of the law can perpetuate injustice and hinder the protection of fundamental rights.

-See also 2023 WAEC GCE Economics (Essay & Objective) Answers
+See also 2023 NABTEB GCE Animal Husbandry Obj & Essay Answers

 (vi) Violence and Conflict: Individuals and groups living in areas affected by violence, conflict, or persecution often face severe hindrances to their rights.
 Armed conflicts can lead to displacement, loss of life, and violations of basic human rights.